 - Worthlessness

-- Research conducted in 2016 found that mindfulness meditation lowered chances of depression relapsed when used alongside traditional psychotherapies. ³⁹
+- A 2016 study found that mindfulness meditation lowered the risk of depression relapse when combined with traditional therapy. ³⁹

-- A 2017 study found that meditation was more effective than exercise in relieving depression symptoms in nursing students. ⁴¹
+- In 2017, researchers found meditation to be more effective than exercise in reducing depression symptoms in nursing students. ⁴¹

 Yoga